-Figure 11 plots the correlation between the number of non-spam mail servers and spam mail servers in the mixed networks.
+Next we examine if the network size in terms of number of mail servers affects the spamming behavior of the corresponding networks.
+Figure 17 shows the correlation between the number of non-spam mail servers and spam mail servers in the mixed networks.
 In the figure, each point represents a network, and the corresponding x-axis value shows the number of non-spam mail servers and y-axis value the number of spam mail servers.
-From the figure we can see that the majority (68%) of mixed networks have more spam mail servers than non-spam mail servers.
+From the figure we can see that the spamming behavior in terms of number of mail servers sending spam messages appears be independent of the network size.
+Almost regardless of the network size, there is a large number of mail servers sending spam for most of the network domains.
+In addition, the majority (68%) of mixed networks have more spam mail servers than non-spam mail servers.

 A large portion of mail servers in the mixed networks are likely to be infected machines.
 It again suggests that filtering spam at the native network level as announced by BGP updates may not be feasible.
-It also indicates that sender authentication schemes such as sender policy framework [6] are in urgent need and can be effective in combating such spam.
+It also indicates that sender authentication schemes such as sender policy framework [20] are in urgent need and can be effective in combating such spam.
 Note that although spammers can easily turn an infected machine into a spam mail server, it is much harder for them to fake it as a legitimate mail server.